devesh004/Covid_Tracker/README.md

 ### Env variables

-Create a .env file in server folder and add the following details
+Create a .env file in root folder and add the following variables

 ```
 DB_URL : your mongo db atlas connection string